unmannedlab/vectornav/README.md

 Vectornav ROS Driver
 ====================

+Specific to the Lab do the following

+Connect Vectornav VN-300
+ls -al /dev/ttyUSB0
+sudo chmod 777 /dev/ttyUSB0

+cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

+If latency is 16 change it in sudo sudo bash echo 0 > /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

+The driver is changed so that it works at 921600 and gives 400Hz data

 A ROS node for VectorNav INS & GPS devices.

 This package provides a sensor_msg interface for the VN100, 200, & 300